 All newly admitted and active continuing students who do not have a university hold on their record are eligible to register.
-Tuition and applicable fees are due as billed.
-See the schedule of classes for the registration dates for each trimester.
+Tuition and applicable fees are due as billed by the payment deadline published in each trimester's schedule of classes.
+See the schedule of classes for the registration dates for each trimester and payment schedules and deadlines.

-Maximum Credit Hour Load.
-Students may register for up to sixteen hours during any trimester or up to nine hours in either Block 2 (courses in the first half of the trimester) or Block 3 (courses in the last half of the trimester).
-Permission from the college dean is required to exceed these credit hour maximums.
+Maximum Credit-hour Load.
+Students may register for up to 16 hours during any trimester or up to nine hours in either Block 2 (courses in the first half of the trimester) or Block 3 (courses in the last half of the trimester).
+Permission from the college dean is required to exceed these credit-hour maximums.